Paradise Hotel 51

 The town of Hinashiro has been drowned under the wave of urbanization.
 The new world left in its wake has abandoned the superstitions of ages past in favor of the material and the rational.
 However, an unfamiliar kind of madness is brewing within the cement walls of its apartment complexes, muffled by the loud music of its night clubs.
 This new society, where people can be exchanged and replaced like commodities, is the one where Mika Kishi and Ryo Kazan are walking along by themselves, in parallel lines, seemingly going nowhere.
 Hidden from sight, a white-haired boy is laughing at them.
 Above them, the moon observes them silently.

 His debut in the videogame industry was Super Fire Pro Wrestling III, released for the Super Famicom in 1993, surprisingly under the role of director.
-Suda had no previous experience in the industry; he was, however, a devout hobbyist.
-Being a child of divorce, lacking higher education and having married young, not to mention having to support himself and his wife in Tokyo since leaving his hometown of Nagano, he’d take on any job that was available to him without even attempting to build a career in an industry he was passionate about.
+Suda’s only experience in the industry, up to that point, was working as a graphic designer in Sega AM-2; he was, however, a devout hobbyist.
+Being a child of divorce, lacking a higher education and having married young, not to mention having to support himself and his wife in Tokyo since leaving his hometown of Nagano, he’d take on any job that was available to him without even attempting to build a career in an industry he was passionate about.

 He was working as a funeral director when his wife finally convinced him to send applications to Human Entertainment and Atlus, the two companies who would accept applicants without any prior experience.
-Luck would have it that, despite failing his interview at Human, they were in desperate need of an expert in professional wrestling, which is how he ended up being called back and entrusted the role of director.
+Luck would have it that, despite failing his initial interview at Human, they were in desperate need of an expert in Professional Wrestling due to the sudden resignation of Fire Pro III’s planner, which is how he ended up being called back and entrusted the role of director.

-Surprisingly, Suda’s first order of business was to include a story-driven single player campaign, “Champion Road”, which he would also write.
-This was done in an attempt to bring a wider audience to the Firepro series, who had been seen as a multi-player experience up to that point.
+Another big change was the inclusion of a single-player, story-driven campaign, “Champion Road“, which Suda himself wrote.
+This was done in an attempt to bring a wider audience to the Fire Pro series, which had been seen as a multi-player experience up to that point.

-While his bosses did not complain about the scenario, possibly because they didn’t play the game at all, after the game was unleashed on the public Human Entertainment was flooded with postcards asking for Suda’s head or at least a full refund, with less than 10% of positive feedback.
+While his bosses did not complain about the scenario, possibly because they didn’t play the game at all, after it was unleashed on the public in December of 1994 Human Entertainment was flooded with postcards asking for Suda’s head or at least a full refund, with less than 10% of positive feedback.

 This was, perhaps, an omen of things to come.

-His very next project would be Twilight Syndrome, an adventure game centered around a trio of highschool girls: Yukari Hasegawa, Mika Kishi and Chisato Itsushima, investigating paranormal apparitions in their home town of Hinashiro.
-The basis for the project was to adapt the 3D sound technology that Human had previously employed in Arcade cabinets to home consoles, the idea of using a haunted horror setting being chosen specifically to accomodate for it.
+His very next project would be Twilight Syndrome, an adventure game centered around a trio of high school girls: Yukari Hasegawa, Mika Kishii and Chisato Itsushima, investigating paranormal apparitions in their home town of Hina-shiro.
+The basis for the project was to adapt the 3D sound technology that Human had previously employed in Arcade cabinets to home consoles, the idea of using a haunted horror setting being chosen specifically to accommodate it.

 The main trio of Twilight Syndrome